Charles "Ed" Stutz

 Denise (Vonda) Porter-Ford also serves as 3DI’s business manager.
 She is the administrative assistant for the Nuclear Medicine Department at Dayton's VA Medical Center, PTO President for Trotwood Madison Middle School, and she serves as a volunteer assistant coach for the Trotwood Express Girls basketball team.
 Vonda, a Dayton native, has two daughters, enjoys watching movies, traveling and activities improving the well being of kids.

-An Indiana native, Alan moved to Dayton, and received a Bachelor of Science degree (cum laude) in Computer Science from the University of Dayton.
+An Indiana native, Alan moved to Dayton and earned a Bachelor of Science degree (cum laude) in Computer Science from the University of Dayton.
 He is a Certified Payroll Professional (CPP) from the American Payroll Association.
 His wife Marilynne, along with Alan, built a payroll service company from scratch and expanded to 800 clients before selling the business in 2007.
 Alan owns Triple M Software, which does software needs-analysis, design, selection, and implementation services, plus custom software development.
 He enjoys playing baseball, bowling, sports of all kinds, music, travel, and working in the yard.

 Brian Roberts, Esq.